MultiSafepay/magento2-hyva-checkout-multisafepay/README.md

 Before you get started with MultiSafepay and Hyva Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/integrations/plugins/magento2/) first.

-Please note that at the moment we are only supporting redirect payment methods in combination with Hyva Checkout.
-More features will be added in future releases.

 ## About MultiSafepay ##
 MultiSafepay is a collecting payment service provider which means we take care of the agreements, technical details and payment collection required for each payment method.
 You can start selling online today and manage all your transactions from one place.